Valquiria-037/brendaolivares.github.io/README.md

 # brendaolivares.github.io
-Intended to show my creativity and skills asn a Data Analyst
+Intended to show my creativity and skills as a Data Analyst